robinvd/rasa-ext-websockets/README.md

   networkServer
 ```

-now you can use the "Send event listner and the Message event"
+now you can use the "Send" event listner and the "Message" event

 function used in the example gif: